JoshuaSmeda/thehive_sla_monitor/README.md

 This application connects to your slack workspace using the Slack API.
 The application periodically polls the TheHive (every 2 minutes) https://thehive-project.org/ using a pre-defined API key.
 It grabs all pending alerts with a severity status of 3 (high) and performs SLA checks on the alerts.
 The following SLA's are outlined below:

-30 minutes - SMS person on shift <br>
+30 minutes - SMS person scheduled "on-call" <br>
-45 minutes - Call person on shift and playback a message via Twilio<br>
+45 minutes - Call person scheduled "on-call" and echo a generic, pre-defined, message via Twilio using a Twimlet<br>
-60 minutes - Escalate to seniors, through call <br>
+60 minutes - Escalate to seniors members, through phone call via Twilio <br>

 Once a alert fires, it won't be re-alert on unless it hits a new SLA tier (e.g. Moves from 30 minutes to 45 minutes).

-Each alert will create a slack notice that allows you to promote to case or ignore the alert for 30 minutes from within Slack instead of going to the Hive interface.
+Each alert will create a slack notice that allows you to promote to case or ignore the alert for 30 minutes from within Slack instead of manually acknowledging the alert via the TheHive web interface.
 When promoting a case, Slack will link you to the imported case, when ignoring, the alert won't re-alert at 45 / 60 minutes for 30 minutes.

-A log record is generated each time which allows you to track and audit events.
+A log record is generated each transactional event which allows you to track and audit events.

-## Installation:
+## How to install:

 To do: